mbalatsko/pypylon-opencv-viewer/README.md

 #### Example image processing function
 Just example image processing function, which negatives the image.
 Image has to be the only argument in it.
 If you want some image to be shown, you have to do it yourself inside the function.
-DON'T DESTROY ALL OpenCV windows in it.
+DON'T DESTROY ALL OpenCV windows or wait for key pressed in it.

 ```python
 import numpy as np